 However, some traditional industries and government positions still favor on-campus credentials.
 The key is matching your education path to your target industry's culture and hiring practices.

-- You're a working professional who cannot stop earning income
+- You're a working professional who can't stop earning income

 - Cost is a primary concern - need to minimize debt